Information for Teachers

 Fun with Polymers – Hop on the chemistry “chain” and explore polymers.
 Hands-on experiments will show how polymers are a very important part of our everyday world.
 (2nd through 6th grade)

 Big Chill – Explore the world of cryogenics during this chilling presentation.
 Students will watch the nitrogen boil and we will end the program with a sample of a sweet treat!
-(2nd through 8th grade) Only offered March and July.
+(2nd through 8th grade)

 Circuit Time – How does a light bulb work?
 What does a battery look like inside?
 Discover the answers as we design and build circuits using components such as wires, batteries, bulbs, and magnets.
 (4th through 8th grade)